7+ years writing insurance and personal finance content

 Comprehensive coverage

 Following a non-collision incident, comprehensive coverage can help you repair or replace your vehicle.
-This includes damage from fire, vandalism, and severe weather.
+This includes damage from fire, theft, vandalism, and severe weather.

 Collision coverage